json-schema-org/json-schema-org.github.io/documentation.md

 ### Other versions

-Please see [Specification Links](specification-links.md) for older versions and the latest unreleased version of the specification.
+Please see [Specification Links](specification-links.md) for older drafts and the latest unreleased version of the specification.

 Meta-schemas
 ------------